prathameshjagtap/URLFileProcessor/README.md

 Manages Http Connection pool for bulk Http Requests.
 This class continuously tunes the connection pool to allot more connections to most commonly used URL.

 ### HttpGetBlockProcessor
-Block processor worker thread responsible to making Http Get calls for each URL in a block.
+Block processor worker thread is responsible for making Http Get calls for each URL in a block.
 This class works of a BlockingQueue to pull its work.